vortex343/docker-setup/README.md

 # My Personal Docker Setup
-This is my personal docker setup for my Server, using docker compose files. needed environment variables are in the `.env` subsection.
+This is my personal docker setup for my Server, using docker compose files.

+Needed environment variables are in the `.env` subsection.

 ## Cloudflared
 The tunnel connector for Cloudflare